Heads up! This is a guide for admins. If you're not an admin yet, ask your Beacon admin to promote you so you can start managing fields.

 Phone number

 A phone number.
-Like the email field, it's possible to allow phone numbers.
+Like the email field, it's possible to allow multiple phone numbers.
 If you choose to allow this, you'll be able to set a primary number.

 File upload